JD-c0de/3DP-Waste-Collection-Project/Waste-reduction-tips.md

 ### Assembly and part integration
 Sometimes you can reduce the number of parts by combining them.
 This could reduce the amount of supports needed.
 A downside is that you reduce reparability and if your print fails, the whole part is lost.

+## Other tips

+The following tip is more applicable for MMU printing.
+Some slicers have the ability to reshape your purge tower into another 3D model.
+If you have a part that does not have to be any specific color or material, you could assign it as your purge tower.
+It is recommended that this part does not serve a function which involves a lot of stress (because of the diverse mixtures of random materials).
+A nice example could be a mini-figure that you might paint later.
+In this way, you've repurposed your waste.